PFEM-GP-dPHS : a finite element framework for combining Gaussian processes and infinite-dimensional port-Hamiltonian systems: Numerical results

-Results obtained after successful regression for both hyperparameter discretizations are presented in Figures \ref{fig:alpha_p}, \ref{fig:quad} and \ref{fig:l}.
-The true (SCRIMP output) and approximate trajectory of $\alpha_p$ can be seen in Figure~\ref{fig:alpha_p}.
-In Figure~\ref{fig:quad} the functional hyperparameters of the quadratic mean $m_q$ and $m_p$ are plotted along their true Hamiltonian counterparts $T$ and $\rho^{-1}$.
-For the polynomial case (Figure~\ref{fig:quad}.(b)), these parameters are not really identified by $m_q$ and $m_p$.
-For the piecewise-linear case (Figure~\ref{fig:quad}.(a)), $m_q$ and $m_p$ are able to identify $T$ and $\rho^{-1}$, indicating that the quadratic part of the true Hamiltonian has been approximated by the quadratic mean prior of the GP equation~\eqref{eq:mean_GP}.
-Moreover, in Figure~\ref{fig:l}.(a), we see that the shape of the squared inverse correlation lengths $\ell_q^{-2}$ and $\ell_p^{-2}$ follows the shape of the spatial modulator $c$.
-To interpret this result, we interpret $\ell_p(x)$ and $\ell_q(x)$ as lengthscales at ``dimension $x$'', and we expect that the Hamiltonian is well approximated by the quadratic mean at locations (``dimensions $x$'') where its nonlinearity is mild, i.e. $c(x)\simeq 0$.
+The estimated hyperparameter functions after successful NLML minimisation are given in Figure \ref{fig:hyperparameters}.
+Figure \ref{fig:hyperparameters} (left) shows that $m_q$ and $m_p$ approximately follow their respective counterparts $T$ and $\rho^{-1}$, indicating that the quadratic part of the true Hamiltonian has been approximated by the quadratic mean of the GP prior.
+Figure \ref{fig:hyperparameters} (right) shows that the shape of the squared inverse correlation lengths $\ell_q^{-2}$ and $\ell_p^{-2}$ follows the shape of the spatial modulator $c$.
+We explain this result as follow.
+Interpreting $\ell_p(x)$ and $\ell_q(x)$ as lengthscales at ``dimension $x$'', we expect that the Hamiltonian is well approximated by the quadratic mean at locations (``dimensions $x$'') where its nonlinearity is mild, i.e. $c(x)\simeq 0$.
 Hence we expect that the tuned kernel $k$ should not contribute at such locations $x$.
-Ensuring this latter property corresponds to having infinite lengthscales $\ell_p(x)$ and $\ell_q(x)$, which is the case in Figure \ref{fig:l}.(a) at locations where $c(x)\simeq 0$.
-For the third degree polynomial case (Figure~\ref{fig:l}.(b)), as the quadratic part of the Hamiltonian has not been identified correctly by the prior mean with tuned hyperparameters, the shapes of the correlation lengths must be different than that of $c$ so that the kernel can compensate the ill-estimated quadratic mean.
-Figure \ref{fig:alpha_p}.(b) shows that in this case where the kernel needs to compensate for an ill-estimated quadratic mean, we still result in a well-estimated~$\alpha_p$.
+Ensuring this latter property corresponds to having infinite lengthscales $\ell_p(x)$ and $\ell_q(x)$, which is the case in Figure \ref{fig:hyperparameters} (right) at locations where $c(x)\simeq 0$.